Majesty Of The Seas deck plans

 Majesty's new deck plans feature a water slide!
 During the ship’s drydock refurbishment in 2016 (April-May), Royal Caribbean planned adding a waterslide.
 The new feature is part of the H2O Zone WaterPark (on Lido deck 11).
 The first ever Royal Caribbean ship with this special facility is Harmony of the Seas (has 4 water slides).
 The first Freedom-class RCI ship upgraded with the waterslide attraction was Liberty of the Seas (entered drydock in January 2016).

 - RCI adjusted the 2016 refurbishment plans.
-According to the new deck plans, adding the Izumi (Asian/Japanese restaurant, sushi, sashimi, sukiyaki) and Sabor (Mexican restaurant), the waterslides and the DreamWorks Experience will be done during the ship’s next scheduled drydock.
-The 2016 refurbishment included only casino/lounges/spa/suites renovations, adding the Jumbotron movie screen, upgrading the onboard WiFi to VOOM and adding the Splashaway Bay (aqua park for kids).
+According to the new deck plans, adding Izumi (Asian/Japanese restaurant, sushi, sashimi, sukiyaki), Sabor (Mexican restaurant) and the waterslides was planned for the next scheduled drydock.
+Refurb 2016 included only casino-lounges-spa-suites renovations, adding Jumbotron (large poolside movie screen), upgrading WiFi to shipwide, adding VOOM Internet and Splashaway Bay (aqua park for kids).

 - Despite not having Izumi Restaurant, the ship offers several varieties of Izumi sushi available at the buffet restaurant Windjammer (on lido deck 11).
 The sushi menu is available during dinner time only.
 The items are a la carte priced: Crispy Philly (USD 8), Crispy Tuna (USD 5), Spicy Tuna (USD 7), Vegetarian Sushi (USD 6), California rolls with fish eggs and scallions (USD 6), Half Futomaki (USD 8), Spicy Salmon roll with avocado (USD 7), Shrimp roll (USD 8).